Program

 14.45 - 15.30

-Optical Spectroscopy to Screen Human Health and Disease, Mihaela Zigman, Max Planck Institute of Quantum Optics, Garching
+Optical Spectroscopy to Screen Human Health and Disease, Michaela Zigman, Max Planck Institute of Quantum Optics, Garching

 15.30 - 16.15

-Laser Application in Solid State Physics, Harald Gießen, University Stuttgart
+Laser Applications in Solid State Physics, Harald Gießen, University Stuttgart

 16.15 - 16.45